 In a weakened gravitational binding scenario, gas is expected to escape more readily during collisions.
-To illustrate this, we reduce the collision velocity of the 3a and 3b benchmarks to $280~\mathrm{km/s}$ (see Table~\ref{Tab1} for setup and results).
+To illustrate this, we reduce the collision velocity of the 3a and 3b benchmarks to $280~\mathrm{km/s}$ (see \autoref{Tab:1} for setup and results).
 The escaping gas mass reaches $3.8 \times 10^9~M_{\odot}$ in the $\gamma = 0.1$ case, compared to $3.3 \times 10^9~M_{\odot}$ for $\gamma = 1$.
-Both the stellar and gas masses bound to the resulting BDDGs are substantially higher in the $\gamma = 0.1$ scenario, with enhancements of $240\%$ and $34\%$, respectively.
-The most massive BDDG formed in our simulations has a stellar mass of $1.68 \times 10^9~M_{\odot}$, obtained in the $\gamma = 0.1$, $v_r = 280~\mathrm{km/s}$ run.
-These results demonstrate that reduced baryonic binding favors the formation of more massive BDDGs.
+Both the stellar and gas masses bound to the resulting DMDGs are substantially higher in the $\gamma = 0.1$ scenario, with enhancements of $240\%$ and $34\%$, respectively.
+The most massive DMDG formed in our simulations has a stellar mass of $2.60 \times 10^9~M_{\odot}$ in 15b, obtained in the $\gamma = 0.1$, $v_r = 500~\mathrm{km/s}$ run.
+These results demonstrate that reduced baryonic binding favors the formation of more massive DMDGs.